Getting started

 deno task init

-is just used to initialize a newly created project.
-You should not use this command again if you've already executed it because it deletes the previous .git
+The command `deno task init` is just used to initialize a newly created project.
+You should not use this command again if you've already executed it because it deletes the previous `.git` folder and reinitializes the git.

 Once you have set everything correctly, run the following command to start the API server: